I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/keyworddetectoroemadapter/nf-keyworddetectoroemadapter-ikeyworddetectoroemadapter-buildarmingpatterndata.md

 <p> </p>

 ## -remarks
 <p>The operating system may call this method at any time.
 The operating system may also store the returned pattern data to reuse later for the same set of keyword selectors.</p>

-<p>The operating system may call this method at any time.
-The operating system may also store the returned pattern data to reuse later for the same set of keyword selectors.</p>

 ## -requirements